alxngrnj/alxngrnj/README.md

 ### Glad to see you here!
 My name is Alexon Granja and I’m a full-stack developer with a skill set focused on front-end development!

-I have recently changed careers and 'm finding my way in the world of tech, hopefully we can do that together :)
+I have recently changed careers and I'm finding my way in the world of tech, hopefully we can do that together :)

 I love designing efficient, clean code and I'm always open to constructive input!